FAQ

 Yes!
 There are many children in the Music Programme who are multiple instrumentalists.
 However, in the light of giving all equal and fair opportunities to play the instrument of their choice your child may have to wait another year before they can embark on their next musical endeavor!

 Please get involved!
 We can never have enough committee members, orchestra managers, parent helpers and inspirationlists!
-If you would like to help talk to one of our committee members or contact us.
+If you would like to help, get in contact with us via stcanicesimp@gmail.com.

 Go to Top